 The miracles of the saint.
 Saint Patapios, according to the testimonies of the faithful, is one of the most miraculous saints in our Church.
 The nuns claim that his miracles are hundreds, many of which have lived on their own.
 One tells the elder Patapia and the Senate: “We are often required to go to Loutraki for supplies of the monastery and many other services.
 The monastery was difficult to reach at that time.
 The trail passed through cliffs and forests.
 We tried, of course, not to overnight, so as not to be disoriented, but sometimes this was impossible.
 We then saw that the Saint was protecting us.
 Turn on our light and lead us to our destination. ” Read more …

 The magic lake of Heraion (Vouliagmeni lake)

-Its waters, much more salty than the high seas (renewed by the tide and tide every six hours) are shallow at first, and later deepen sharply.
+Its waters are much saltier than the high seas (renewed by the tide and tide every six hours) are shallow at first and later deepen sharply.
 They are considered particularly warm and allow swimming until late in the autumn.
 The most beautiful beach is on the west coast and is paved with fine white sand.
-At the lake you will find some traditional fish and meat taverns where you can enjoy lunch.
+At the lake, you will find some traditional fish and meat taverns where you can enjoy lunch.

 - Shore Excursion - Private tour

 - Activity level: Moderate

 - A professional English speaking driver or escort with good knowledge in history and culture of Greece, to guide you till you enter archaeological sites and museums.
 Tour drivers are not licensed to companion you inside the archaeological sites and museums.
 If you'd like to have a licensed by the state tour guide to escort you inside the sites and museums, we can arrange it for you with an additional cost.
 Licensed by the state tour guides are freelance and it is subject of availability on bookings day!

 - Transport by air-conditioned Mercedes-Benz vehicle or similar appropriate for the size of your group

 - Accommodation is based according to availability (for multiple day tours only)